A Visit with Mom

-It’s about a thirty minute drive to her retirement community.
-On the way there I wonder if this could be real, or just a misunderstanding.
-When I knock on her door, there is no reply.
-I try the knob, and the door opens.
-She is coming toward the door smiling, “Oh, hi honey, I didn’t know you were coming.
+Thirty minutes later, I arrive at her retirement community.
+On the way there I wondered if this could be real, or just a misunderstanding.
+I knocked on her door.
+No reply.
+I tried the knob, and the door opened.
+She was coming toward the door smiling, “Oh, hi honey, I didn’t know you were coming.
 It’s good to see you.”

 “So, how’ve you been?”
 I say, wondering if she might say anything about her problem.

-“Oh, alright,” she answers with a shrug.
+“Oh, alright,” she answered with a shrug.
 “So, is there any reason you stopped, by?”

-“Well, you called me up to let me know you were being sued.”
+“Well, you called me to let me know you were being sued.”

-I notice some paperwork on the table.
-Her frantic babbling becomes background noise as I pick it up and begin to read.
+I noticed some paperwork on the table.
+Her frantic babbling became background noise as I picked it up and begin to read.
 “Yeah, this says you're being sued for eleven thousand dollars.”

 “Oh, no!
 What am I going to do?
 I don’t have any money.”